 - What is your definition of success?

-- What is the difference you would like to make to the world and others?
+- What difference would you like to make to the world and others?

 - What legacy would you like to leave for the benefit of others?

-- What are you resisting right now, in this moment, that you could accept?
+- What are you resisting right now, at this moment, that you could accept?

 - How can you practise and role model curiosity?

 - What are the other’ correct answers’?